Bidar: Bahmani Sultanate

 With the establishment of the Bahmanid dynasty (1347), Bidar was occupied by Sultan Ala-ud-Din Bahman Shah Bahmani.
 During the rule of Ahmad Shah I (1422–1486), Bidar was made the capital city of Bahmani Kingdom.
 The old fort was rebuilt and madrasas, mosques, palaces, and gardens were raised.
 Mahmud Gawan, who became the prime minister in 1466, was a notable figure in the history of Bidar.
 Bidar remained under the Barid Shahi dynasty until conquest by the Bijapur Sultanate in 1619.

 Aurangzeb came to Bidar after his father, Padshah (emperor) Shah Jahan, appointed him the Prince of Deccan.

-He wrested the Bidar Fort from the Adil Shahis after a 21-day war in 1656.
+In 1635, during this campaign led by of Aurangzeb, Bidar was ravaged by Khan Dauran.
+In the end of 1656, and Mahmud Gawan Madrasa was entered by Aurangzeb himself.
+The historians of this time describes ″he entered the city and proceeding to a mosque which had been built 200 years before, in the reign of Bahamani Sultans, he ordered the khutba to be read in the name of his father, Shah Jahan.
+The madrasa was principally appropriated as barrack for a body of cavalry, while a room (or rooms) near the left minar were used to store gunpowder which exploded in an accident.
+It blew up fully of one-fourth of the edifice, destroying the tower and entrance.
+Finally, in 1656 Aurangzeb then wrested the Bidar Fort from the Adil Shahis after a 21-day war.
 With this, Bidar became a part of the Mughal dynasty for the second time.
-Bidar was made a subah (imperial top-level province) in 1656, which Telangana Subah was merged into the next year.
+Bidar then was made a subah (imperial top-level province) in the same year, which Telangana Subah was merged into the next year.